Airtame Cloud, used for easy management of one or more Airtame devices, is available at https://airtame.cloud and is completely free.

 - NTP traffic is blocked

 - NTP is not enabled on the firewall responsible for the Airtames

 - The NTP server is located on another part of the network which is not accessible across VLANs

-- The DNS does not correctly reflect NTP routing
+- The DHCP does not correctly reflect NTP routing

 1- Whitelist or allow access to our default NTP servers to be able to send and receive UDP packets on port 123: